sarbal/BINF_tut/lessons/lesson3.md

 # Week 4: A fun(ctional) example
+## Objectives
 Let's play with real data!
+Learn the most important data handling skills.
+In this tutorial:
+- Extracting values from a table
+- Reading in data
+- Calculate summary statistics

+## Downloads
 Download these files into your working directory:
 - [lesson3](../data/lesson3.Rdata)
 - [helper.R](../data/helper.R)